Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Introduction

-Here, we mainly consider the loop model under \emph{quenched disorder}, meaning that the underlying tree is itself random, which adds another layer of complexity to the problem.
-Betz et al.\ \cite{BetzEhlLees18} studied the case where $T$ is drawn from a Galton-Watson distribution and established the existence of a phase transition under specific conditions on the offspring law.
-For Galton-Watson trees, we investigate sharpness of our criterion, i.e.\ whether the critical values coincide if the expected number of offspring (and therefore the Hausdorff dimension) is infinite.
-Indeed:
+Here, the Galton--Watson setting is a natural instance of loop percolation under \emph{quenched disorder}, where the underlying tree is itself random.
+Betz et al.\ \cite{BetzEhlLees18} studied this case and established the existence of a phase transition under specific conditions on the offspring law.
+Theorems~A and~B show that the relation between the loop and link thresholds changes sharply between finite-mean offspring laws and sufficiently heavy-tailed infinite-mean laws.

-\emph{If the tail of the offspring distribution in a Galton-Watson tree is sufficiently heavy, then the critical values for the random interchange process and the induced percolation coincide.}

-The precise tail condition is given in Theorem B below, and Galton-Watson trees are discussed at length in Section 4.

-We believe our results are indicative of the general behaviour of the critical values on trees: